pingcap/docs-cn/tools/lightning/deployment.md

 1. Upload `bin/tidb-lightning` and `bin/tidb-lightning-ctl` from the tool set.

-2. Mount the mydumper SQL dump onto the same machine.
+2. Mount the data source onto the same machine.

 3. Configure `tidb-lightning.toml`.